nik09877/CS_Vault_Personal_Notes/555_Projects/The Wild Oasis/the-wild-oasis.md

-- Next.js Tailwind Typescript prisma and MongoDB and Zustand
+- Next.js Tailwind Typescript prisma and MongoDB and Zustand, image upload using `next-cloudinary`
 - I could have used MySQL also but I wanted to focus more on availability
 - Read about JWT
 - There was some hydration error when passing the `created-at / email-verified-at` `Date()` object to client components so I had to serialize / sanitize them and converted them to strings.